falcosecurity/falco/examples/k8s_audit_config/README.md

 # Introduction

-This page describes how to get K8s Audit Logging working with Falco.
-For now, we'll describe how to enable audit logging in k8s 1.11, where the audit configuration needs to be directly provided to the api server.
-In 1.13 there is a different mechanism that allows audit confguration to be managed like other k8s objects, but these instructions are for 1.11.
+This page describes how to get K8s Audit Logging working with Falco for either K8s 1.11, using static audit policies/sinks, or 1.13, with dynamic audit policies/sinks using AuditSink objects.

+## K8s 1.11 Instructions

 The main steps are: